Kvasir Symbol Database

 It also forms the basis of an entry in the following upcoming publication:

 Alberts Lund, Jacqui & Joseph S. Hopkins.
 2025.
-A Book of Viking Age Symbols.
+A Handbook of Viking Age Symbols.
 Hyldyr.
 (Upcoming)

 1. Description